 - Alkaline phosphatase blood test.
 An elevated level of alkaline phosphatase in the blood can be suggestive of Paget’s disease.

 - Bone scans.
 Bone scans are useful in determining the extent and activity of the condition.

 The outlook for people diagnosed with Paget’s disease is generally good, particularly if treatment is given before major changes have occurred in the affected bones.
-Treatment can reduce symptoms but is not a cure.
-Osteogenic sarcoma, a form of bone cancer, is an extremely rare complication that occurs in less than 1 percent of all patients with Paget’s disease.
+Treatment can reduce symptoms but there is no cure.

 Paget’s disease may lead to other medical conditions, including:

 - Arthritis.
 Long bones in the leg may bow, distorting alignment and increasing pressure on nearby joints.
 In addition, pagetic bone may enlarge, causing joint surfaces to undergo excessive wear and tear.
 In these cases, pain may be caused by a combination of Paget’s disease and osteoarthritis.

 - Hearing loss.
 Loss of hearing in one or both ears may occur when Paget’s disease affects the skull and the bone that surrounds the inner ear.
 Treating Paget’s disease may slow or stop hearing loss.
 Hearing aids also may help.